edvler/yii2-adldap-module/readme.md

 This section is only for developers, that may extend the functionality.

 These test classes exists:
-* Method 1: tests/SimpleUsageTest.php
-* Method 2: tests/UserModelTest.php
-* Method 3: tests/ModifyCreateTest.php
+* tests/InitialTest.php: Delete, create and modify users and groups and check results
+* tests/UserModelTest.php: Test the [src/model/UserDbLdap.php](src/model/UserDbLdap.php)

-For Method 2 it's neccessary to setup the deep integration as described here: [docs/USAGE_WITH_USER_MODEL.md](docs/USAGE_WITH_USER_MODEL.md)
+For the UserModelTest test it's neccessary to setup the deep integration as described here: [docs/USAGE_WITH_USER_MODEL.md](docs/USAGE_WITH_USER_MODEL.md)

 **Usage:**
 * Use the phpunit from yii2.
 Its placed in vendor\bin\phpunit.